thatAverageGuy/EarlyFusion-on-EasyVQA/README.md

 # EarlyFusion-on-EasyVQA

-This repository contains the streamlit demo for the Episode 1 of Vision Language Modelling Series by "Donkey Stereotype by PrithviDa".
+This repository contains the streamlit demo for the Episode 1 of Vision Language Modelling Series by "Donkey Stereotype by PrithiviDa".

 > Youtube: [Video Link](https://www.youtube.com/watch?v=aGZWjz_K_rg)